GerritErpenstein/ionic2-custom-icons/README.md

 An alternative way to process the *Sass* files during the build lifecycle is to use the `@import`statements in the *Ionic* app's `app.core.scss`for every single of the before mentioned files.

 #### 5. Import icon sets in app.core.scss
-Add each icon set to *Ionics* `app.core.scss` file in the default path `app/theme/app.core.scss`.
-This is done by using *Sass*'s `@import` statement and the icon set's name used in plugin configuration:
+Add a reference to each icon set into *Ionic's* `app.core.scss` file in the default path `app/theme/app.core.scss`.
+This is done by using *Sass*'s `@import` statement and the icon set's name used in the plugin configuration:
 ```
 @import "MyIcons1";
 @import "MyIcons2";
 ```
-Note: In the above example the icon set names from step 2 are used.
+Note: In the above example the icon set names from step 2 are used (*MyIcons1* and *MyIcons2*).
 You have to use the names from your individual configuration.
+For example, if your custom icon set is named '*MySuperDuperIcons*', use `@import "MySuperDuperIcons"`.

 #### 6. Extend clean task (optional)
-Using the above default configuration a directory `www/scss` is created during the build phase.
+Using the above default configuration, a directory `www/scss` is created during the build phase.
 If you want it to be deleted when the `clean` task runs, edit it as follows:
 ```javascript
 gulp.task('clean', function () {
     return del(['www/build', 'www/scss']);